syntasso/kratix/docs/detailed-start.md

 ### Setup Platform Cluster and Install Kratix

 This will create our platform cluster and install Kratix.
-We'll also install Minio to power our GitOps pipelines to the worker clusters.
+We'll also install MinIO to power our GitOps pipelines to the worker clusters.
 For production installations, Git or S3 can easily be used instead, depending on your preference.

 ```bash
 # Create the platform cluster using kind.
 It also switch the kubectl context to the newly created cluster.